AnIdiotsGuide/discordjs-bot-guide/other-guides/env-files.md

 OWNER=[YOUR_OWNER_ID]
 PREFIX=[DEFAULT_BOT_PREFIX]
 ```
-After you create an update this file, save it and head over to your main file.
+After you create and update this file, save it and head over to your main file.
 I will build off of the default Discord.js example code.
 ```js
 const Discord = require('discord.js');
 // Importing this allows you to access the environment variables of the running node process